German hydrogen train pioneer switches to cheaper battery power

 December 08, 2022

 The city of Antwerp welcomes two new hydrogen-powered municipal waste collection vehicles.
 A first for Flanders.
 The vehicles were introduced on Wednesday, December 7th, at the DATS 24 hydrogen filling station in Wilrijk (Antwerp, Belgium).
 Hydrogen-powered vehicles are very quiet and clean.
-TheyThis content has been archived.
-Log in or Subscribe to a level that […]
+They’re equipped with an electric motor and a fuel cell and only emit […]

 Toyota develops hydrogen combustion engine in Corolla Cross